sabigara/blog/data/blog/remark-admonition.md

 ### Convert to `mdxJsxFlowElement`

 But `remark-directive` doesn't do everything we need for displaying admonitions.
-To convert the block into a MDX component, define the following plugin:
+To convert the block into an MDX component, define the following plugin:

 ```ts
 import { visit } from "unist-util-visit"